 As exponential advances in digital technology, synthetic materials, and manufacturing processes transform fashion faster than ever, futuristic concepts from a decade ago are now a reality, including AR/VR-based dressing rooms, blockchain-based platforms tracking the global supply chain, and wearables that gather complex environmental factors and biometric data.

-Following the headline panel, Nate joined the “Art Yard” stage for a panel discussion on how intellectual property law protects these innovations.
+Following the headline panel, Nate took the “Art Yard” stage for a panel discussion on how intellectual property law protects these innovations.
 In addition to Nate, the panel featured the following speakers:

 - Sammetria Goodson, Goodson Law PLLC Founder (moderator)